JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 ## Triplet Loss
-So, we'd like to learn a function or mapping such that simple cosine distance in the target or embedding space corresponds to some of the highly complex geometric relationships between the anchor and deformed sounds we've just listened to.
+Next, we'd like to learn a function or mapping such that simple cosine distance in the target or embedding space corresponds to some of the highly complex geometric relationships between the anchor and deformed sounds represented in the audio we've just listened to.

-For this experiment, that function will take the form of a deep convolutional neural network with learn-able parameters:
+For this experiment, that function, which we'll call $g$, will take the form of a deep convolutional neural network with learn-able parameters:

 {% raw %}
 $$g: \mathbb{R}^{F \times T} \rightarrow \mathbb{R}^{embedding\_dim}$$